iNSTiLA/instila.github.io/TtT/README.md

 	+ ETDA Digital Citizen (EDC) Trainer
 	+ Media Literacy Expert – Thai Media Fund

-* There's no one right way to teach—everyone has their own style!
+"There's no one right way to teach — everyone has their own style!"